More Common Law materials.

 law.

-justice, than a distinct theory and law of evidence.
-Without it there
+a distinct theory and law of evidence.
+Without it there can be no

-can be no certainty in administrative justice.
-For it matters not how
+certainty in administrative justice.
+For it matters not how clearly a

-clearly a system of jurisprudence may define obligations and rights, if
+system of jurisprudence may define obligations and rights, if in

 evidence is rejected, there can be no security.
 The system of common